apache/mxnet/docs/tutorials/basic/module.md

-# Introduction to Module - MXNet's interface for neural network training
+# Module - Neural network training and inference

 We modularized commonly used codes for training and inference in the `module` (or `mod` for short) package.
 This package provides intermediate-level and